-During the hunt you will stay in a modern log hunting lodge with all the comforts of home.
-Spring in the Bighorn Mountains can be unpredictable and coming back to a warm cabin with a hot shower makes for a comfortable week of hunting.
+During the hunt, you will stay in a modern log hunting lodge with all the comforts of home.
+Spring in the Bighorn Mountains can be unpredictable, and coming back to a warm cabin with a hot shower makes for a comfortable week of hunting.

 The biggest factor is the weather.
-Spring snow storms can slow the hunting down but after they clear the bears come out hungry.
+Spring snow storms can slow the hunting down, but after they clear, the bears come out hungry.
 Come enjoy what spring has to offer in the Big Horns!
 Spring hunts take place from May 1- June 5.

-Fall bear hunts run September 1-4th.
+Fall bear hunts run from September 1-4th.